ConceptsLock a backend to a resource

 }

-If no backend is currently running with the lock my-service/document-123, a new session backend will be spawned, and you'll receive a response that looks like this:
+If the my-account/my-service service does not have a backend currently running with the key document-123, a new session backend will be spawned, and you’ll receive a response that looks like this:

 {